Installing and connecting to Filezilla Server for Windows Server

 Installing Filezilla Server

-Windows’s built in FTP does not support secure FTP which makes Filezilla Server an option to support secure FTP.
-It also offers a simpler user management that is presented up front on the server application’s interface.
-While it is not a better solution to the IIS FTP role, it is a quick solution if you do not use IIS and use a Windows-based control panel that doesn’t offer FTP.
+Windows's built-in FTP does not support secure FTP, making Filezilla Server an option to support secure FTP.
+It also offers a simpler user management that is presented upfront on the server application's interface.
+While it is not a better solution to the IIS FTP role, it is a quick solution if you do not use IIS and use a Windows-based control panel that doesn't offer FTP.

 This guide will assist with installing and configuring the Server application.

 Step Two.
 Run the installer to bring up the License Agreement part of the installation.